naxa/frau/CONTRIBUTING.md

 ## Issues

 If you find a security vulnerability, do **NOT** open an issue.
-Email contact@kyushu.gr.jp instead.
+Email contact@naxa.co.jp instead.

 Feature requests and bug reports are filed in https://github.com/naxa-jp/frau/issues.
 Before submitting a new issue, please search for similar issues.
 If somebody has encountered similar bug or wanted similar feature, please add your reaction or comment to the issues.💓

-## Community
+## Company

-frau is developed with the support and involvement of KSA.
-If you're interested in us, please visit https://www.kyushu.gr.jp.
+frau is developed with the support and involvement of NAXA, LLC.
+If you're interested in us, please visit https://www.naxa.co.jp.